deanovision/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - basically a live representation of the HTML and CSS created by the browser

 2. What is an event?

+events take place when changes or interactions happen in the DOM

 3. What is an event listener?

+an event listener is an object method that executes a callback function when a certain even is triggered.

 4. Why would we convert a NodeList into an Array?

+You would convert a NodeList into an Array to get access to all of the Array methods that NodeLists don't have.

 5. What is a component?

+Components are reusable pieces of code that can be used to build webpages

 ### Git Set up